 The company is working “to ensure the protection of communities and personnel and to limit the impact on the environment,” according to the e-mail.

 Nigeria produced 2.14 million barrels a day of crude in March, according to data compiled by Bloomberg.
 Royal Dutch Shell Plc (RDSA), Exxon Mobil Corp.
-(XOM), Chevron Corp., Total SA and Eni SpA run joint ventures with the state oil company that pump more than 90 percent of the country’s crude oil.
+(XOM:US), Chevron Corp., Total SA and Eni SpA run joint ventures with the state oil company that pump more than 90 percent of the country’s crude oil.